Roadmap 2026

 Fluxer already has basic in-app community discovery per instance.
 Once self-hosting and public web publishing become normal, it needs to grow.

-Public communities on Fluxer instances should be discoverable on the web without logging in.
-The registry is built from pull requests to a public repository, so listings are transparent, reviewable, and easy for instance and community maintainers to update.
+Public communities on Fluxer instances should be findable on the web without logging in.
+The registry is built from pull requests to a public repository, so listings are easy to inspect, review, and update.

-The same directory can later include Fluxer bots and applications.
-If someone builds a good moderation bot, bridge, game, utility, or integration, there should be a public place to find it without relying on word of mouth.
-We still review what appears in the official discovery list, but the list itself stays public and auditable.
+The same directory can later include Fluxer bots and apps.
+If someone builds a moderation bot, bridge, game, tool, or integration, there should be a public place to find it without relying on word of mouth.
+The official discovery list still gets reviewed, but the list itself stays public and easy to check.

 #7: Slash commands, UI kit, and integrations

-Fluxer needs bots and integrations to feel first-class: slash commands, modals, components, interactions, and then the improvements people ask for once they start building on it.
+Fluxer needs first-class bots and integrations: slash commands, modals, components, interactions, and then the improvements people ask for once they start building on it.

 #8: Emoji and sticker packs